rithmschool/react_exercises/01-introduction-to-react/intro/readme.md

 2. Create an `App` component that renders at least three tweets.
 3. Style your `Tweet` component!

-All of your components should be created with pure JavaScript and HTML.
+All of your components should be created with pure JavaScript and HTML - no JSX!